intermine/im-docs/docs/embedding/apps-c/publication-search.md

 There are two things that could go wrong:

-1. The search might not be succesfull \(mine down, malformed query etc.\)
+1. The search might not be successfull \(mine down, malformed query etc.\)
-2. The results may arrive too late when the user asks for another set
+2. The results may arrive too late, such as when the user sees the first set of results after asking for another set of results.

-   of results before seeing the first set.

 Both cases are handled.